 Beating the Belly Fat

-“Stubborn belly fat” is probably one of the leading causes of frustration among fitness-conscious people the world over.
+Reducing “stubborn belly fat” is probably one of the most common goals when it comes to health and fitness.
 No matter what supplements you take, no matter what exercises you do, it can sometimes seem as if you’re making no progress at all in firming up your abs.

 But like any other fitness challenge, the key to defeating belly fat is as straightforward as knowing what works, sticking with it, and getting rid of what doesn’t.

-Here’s a look at some of the things you might be doing wrong, and some of the things you should be doing right, in order to tackle the love handles.
+Here’s a look at some of the things you might be doing which could be hindering you from achieving a flatter stomach, and some of the things you should be doing right, in order to tackle the love handles.

 Doing it wrong: crunches and sit-ups